-Deadlines: In graduate programs within the Graduate Group in Archaeology, Classics and History of Art (GGACHA), the pre-defense dissertation shall be submitted at least six weeks before the proposed defense date and no later than 45 days prior to the end of classes of the semester in which the candidate expects to complete the work for the degree.
-In graduate programs within the Graduate Group in Science and Mathematics (GGSM), the pre-defense dissertation shall be submitted at least three weeks before the proposed defense date and no later than 25 days prior to the end of the semester no later than 25 days prior to the end of the semester no later than 25 days prior to the end of the semester no later than 25 days prior to the end of the semester no later than 25 days prior to the end of the semester no later than 25 days prior to the end of the semester no later than 25 days prior to the end of classes of the semester in which the candidate expects to complete the work for the degree.
+Deadlines: In graduate programs within the Graduate Group in Archaeology, Classics and History of Art (GGACHA) the dissertation shall be submitted no later than 45 days prior to the end of classes of the semester in which the candidate expects to complete the work for the degree.
+In graduate programs within the Graduate Group in Science and Mathematics (GGSM), the dissertation shall be submitted no later than 25 days prior to the end of the semester.
+If a December degree is expected, the dissertation in the GGACHA shall be submitted no later than October 15; in the GGSM it shall be submitted no later than November 5.